Fiji Institute of Pacific Health Research (FIPHR)

 Double Blind Peer Reviewing Process

-- The conference Chair serves as the head of the scientific committee and will take the final decision on abstracts.
+The Conference Chair serves as the head of the scientific committee and will make the final decision on abstracts.

 PIHRS Abstract Template